rsyi/whale/docs/features/metrics.md

 ```
 ```

-These metrics will be scheduled, with the latest calculations injected into the programmatically portion of the table stub.
+These metrics will be scheduled, with the latest calculations injected into the programmatic portion of the table stub.
 An example is shown below:

 ```text
 schema.table